cbovis/awesome-digital-nomads/readme.md

 - [TransferWise](http://transferwise.com) - Easy to use, low fee, money transfer service supported in over 50 countries.
 - [Toshl Finance](http://toshl.com) - Fantastic finance management app with support for multiple currencies, ideal for people on the move - _iOS, Android, and Windows Phone_.
 - [The Elements Of Investing](http://goodreads.com/book/show/6743598-the-elements-of-investing) - A timeless, easy-to-read guide on life-long investment principles that can help any investor succeed.
-- [Quidco](http://quidco.com) - The UKs largest cashback website, check here before booking flights and accomodation to see if you can get cashback on your purchases.
+- [Quidco](http://quidco.com) - The UKs largest cashback website, check here before booking flights and accommodation to see if you can get cashback on your purchases.
 - [Neomy](https://neomy.io) - Set-it-and-forget-it exchange rate tracking, straight to your inbox.

 ## Security & Backup